What is a Domain Name System?

 How does DNS Work?

 We already know that DNS maps IP addresses to domain names, but where is this information stored?
 These are stored on something called nameservers.
 Nameservers store DNS records which is the actual file that says “this domain” maps to “this IP address.”
-This being said, it is not as simple as there being one room that has all the nameservers and DNS records in one spot.
-Instead, it is distributed all over the world stored in something called root servers.
+This being said it is not as simple as there being one room that has all the nameservers and DNS records in one spot.
+Instead, it is distributed all over the world and stored in something called root servers.
 Instead of these root servers storing every domain name ever, they store the locations of the Top Level Domains (TLDs) where these domain names are located.

 How can I secure my DNS?

-The biggest question raised by DNS-over-HTTPS is how it will affect companies which have their own DNS security, such as DNSFilter.
+The biggest question raised by DNS-over-HTTPS is how it will affect companies that have their own DNS security, such as DNSFilter.
 There are two steps you can take to ensure that DoH does not interfere with your filtering policies:

-You can setup DNS-over-TLS as a full-featured alternative.
+You can set up DNS-over-TLS as a full-featured alternative.
 DNSFilter fully supports DNS-over-TLS using our Roaming Clients or DNS Relay.
-DNS-over-TLS is more comprehensive than DoH, because it encrypts all DNS traffic on your machine (rather than only web browser traffic).
+DNS-over-TLS is more comprehensive than DoH because it encrypts all DNS traffic on your machine (rather than only web browser traffic).
 For this reason, it is DNSFilter’s preferred security method.

 What is DNS-over-HTTPS?

-DNS-over-HTTPS (DoH) is a DNS encryption method that works over HTTPS, it is also an alternative to the encryption method DNS-over-TLS
+DNS-over-HTTPS (DoH) is a DNS encryption method that works over HTTPS.
+It is also an alternative to the encryption method DNS-over-TLS.

 New technology always brings unknown factors.
 Over the past year, leading web browsers began implementing a new internet protocol called DNS-over-HTTPS.
-DoH is a method for performing Domain Name System (DNS) resolution, using the HTTPS Protocol.
+DoH is a method for performing Domain Name System (DNS) resolution using the HTTPS Protocol.